 The staff of the Tri-Township Public Library District regularly takes photographs or videos of patrons and staff at Library programs, workshops, classes and in other Library spaces.
 Many of these photos/videos will be used in print and electronic marketing materials.
 Others will be posted on the Library's website and on the Library's different social media accounts.
 Attendance at Library programs, events or Library spaces constitutes consent to be photographed or filmed for use in print and/or electronic publicity of the Library.
 Photos, images and videos submitted by users for galleries or contests may also be used by the Library for promotional purposes.
 To ensure the privacy of individuals and children, images will not be identified using full name without written approval from the parent or guardian.
-If a patron does not want the Library to use a photo or video of them or of their child, they must inform the Library staff member who is coordinating the event.
-This policy extends to photographing and filming by Library staff at Friends of the Library events and at any of the Library's outreach efforts in the community, including at public events.
+If a patron does not want the Library to use a photo or video of them or of their child, they must inform the Library staff at Friends of the Library events and at any of the Library's outreach efforts in the community, including at public events.